Dáil Éireann (Irish Republic): Third Dáil (1922–1923)

 To implement the Anglo-Irish Treaty the Third Dáil was elected in September 1922.
 This Dáil was not recognised under British law as Dáil Éireann but merely as a provisional assembly.
-Unlike previous Dála, the Third Dáil did not include members elected in Northern Ireland.
+Unlike previous Dáils, the Third Dáil did not include members elected in Northern Ireland.
 The election was effectively a referendum on the Anglo-Irish Treaty in the southern partition of Ireland but the pro-treaty members of Sinn Féin won a majority of seats.
 After this result the anti-treaty faction refused to recognise the new assembly and the Irish Civil War followed shortly afterwards.

 In October, acting as a constituent assembly under British Law, the Third Dáil ratified the Constitution of the Irish Free State.
 The new state was officially established in December and thereafter the Third Dáil served, not as a unicameral parliament, but rather as the lower house of new parliament called the Oireachtas.
 It was dissolved in August 1923.